JiangXL/BIO310-NeuroBiology-2018/lect12_SomaticSensorySystem.md

 Action potentials generated in afferent fibers by events that occur in the skin or in muscle propagate along the fiber and past the location of the cell body in the ganglia.

+> Sensory afferents are further differentiated by the temporal dynamics of their response to sensor stimulation.
+Some afferents fire rapidly when a stimulus is first presented, then fall silent in the presence of continued stimulation; others generate a sustsained discharge int he presence of an ongoing stimulus.
+Rapidly adapting afferents(those that become quiescent in the face of continued stimulation) are thought to be particularly effective in ocnveying information about changes in ongoing stimulation such as those produced by stimulus movement.
+In contrast, **slowly adapting afferents** are better suited to provide information about the spatial attributes of the stimulus, such as size and shape.

 ## Summary